Medtronic: Foundation and early years

+Growth and expansion

 In 1997, Medtronic opened a production site for implantable pacemakers and brain pacemakers in Tolochenaz, Switzerland.
-One in five pacemakers implanted globally today are made here.
-The site is also used as a european training centre for doctors.
+One in five pacemakers implanted globally today is made here.
+The site is also used as a European training centre for doctors.

 In 1998, Medtronic acquired Physio-Control for $538 million.

 In 2014, Integra LifeSciences announced it was acquiring instrumentation lines from Medtronic for $60 million.
-The deal included Medtronic’s MicroFrance and Xomed manual ENT and laparoscopic surgical instruments, as well as a manufacturing facility in France.
+The deal included Medtronic's MicroFrance and Xomed manual ear, nose and throat and laparoscopic surgical instruments, as well as a manufacturing facility in France.

 In February 2016, the company announced that it would acquire Bellco from private equity firm Charme Capital Partners.
 In June, the company announced its acquisition of HeartWare International Inc. for $1.1 billion.
-In December 2017, Medtronic acquired Crospon in €38 million ($45 million).
+In December 2017, Medtronic acquired Crospon for €38 million (approximately $45 million).
 In September 2018, the company acquired Mazor Robotics for $1.64 billion ($58.50 per American Depository Share or $29.25 per ordinary share.
-In late November, Medtronic acquired Nutrino Health Ltd boosting the companies nutrition-related data services and analytics.
+In late November, Medtronic acquired Nutrino Health Ltd boosting the company's nutrition-related data services and analytics.

 In May 2019, Medtronic announced it would acquire Titan Spine, a technology company focusing on titanium spine implants.
 Chief Executive Officer Omar Ishrak retired in April 2020 and stayed on as executive chairman and chairman of the board until December 2020.
 Ishrak was succeeded by senior executive Geoff Martha.

 In January 2020, the company announced its intention to acquire Stimgenics, LLC and their primary therapy: differential target, multiplexed, spinal cord stimulation.
 In July, the company announced it would acquire Medicrea for €7.00 per share.
 In August, Medtronic announced it would acquire Companion Medical, who manufacture a smart insulin pen system, which connects to a diabetes management app.
 In September Medtronic acquired Avenu Medical for an undisclosed sum.